All classes are held at 110 East 2nd Street in downtown Bartlesville, Oklahoma (74003).

 Students learn exercises that help to strengthen and engage the muscles used by dancers.
 These exercises are often taken from or inspired by yoga and Pilates.
 Special attention is placed on improving flexibility, breath control, stamina, coordination, balance, and core strength.
 Basic cardio and calisthenics are also included.

-Age ranges are included in class descriptions so as to better ensure that students are appropriately placed based on technique and maturity level.
-However, these are used as general guidelines and all final placement decisions are up to the discretion of the Artistic Director.
-The criteria used to determine a student’s level consists of: technical ability, personal maturity and work ethic, attendance, safety, and class availability.
+The criteria used to determine a student’s level consists of: technical ability, age, personal maturity and work ethic, attendance, safety, and class availability.
 The first two weeks of a semester will act as an evaluation period where instructors will observe students and determine whether a level change is required.
-Any changes made will first be approved by the Artistic Director.
 Once the two weeks have ended, all students will remain in the level they have been assigned to for the duration of the semester.
 This will provide consistency for both students and instructors, facilitating a better learning environment.
 Students will be reassessed at the end of each semester to determine if new class placements are needed for the following semester.

 Students who take eight or more hours per week, are eligible for the Unlimited Price.
 This allows them to take any class within their assigned level AND classes that are below their assigned level.
 Enrollment is still required for any classes a student plans to attend.

 6 hrs. = $185 per/month